 Students may complete up to two areas of study within one baccalaureate degree.
 No more than 9 credits that are used in the first area of study may be used for the second area of study.
-All related required credits for each area of study, as well as all degree requirements, must be met.
+All related required credits for each area of study, as well as all degree requirements, must be met at the same time.